xyleey/Notes-for-Media-Team/Notes for Ubuntu V2.0.md

   --config CONFIG       use this config file instead of the default --version             show program's version number and exit --debug

+### kvm48
+[KVM48](https://github.com/SNH48Live/KVM48), the Koudai48 VOD Manager.
+It is capable of downloading all streaming VODs of a set of monitored members in a specified date range.
+It collaborates with aria2 and caterpillar

+Usage `kvm48 -h`

+On windows, you can find the path of `config.yml` printed in the output of `kvm48 -h`.

+Edit this configuration file first before you use it.

+- New process mode for url.m3u8 (20180605 update)
+  This update allows kvm48 to distinguish all `url.m3u8`.
+It picks them up and prints them into `m3u8.txt` as it consists to caterpillar's batch mode requirements.
+Then we run `caterpillar m3u8.txt` to download those VODs concurrently.

+## Linux command tips
+Tip: Return to the default directory: cd ~
+     Default folder for Ubuntu in Win10 in my case:
+	         C:\Users\Yesung\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs\home\Yesung
+	 history | more

 <p align="center">
 ------------------------------------------------------------------ End ------------------------------------------------------------------